MicrosoftDocs/query-docs/query-languages/dax/calculatetable-function-dax.md

 ## Remarks

 When filter expressions are provided, the CALCULATETABLE function modifies the filter context to evaluate the expression.
-For each filter expression, there are two possible standard outcomes:
+For each filter expression, there are two possible standard outcomes when the filter expression is not wrapped in the KEEPFILTERS function:

 - If the columns (or tables) aren't in the filter context, then new filters will be added to the filter context to evaluate the expression.
 - If the columns (or tables) are already in the filter context, the existing filters will be overwritten by the new filters to evaluate the CALCULATETABLE expression.